-Setting up parental controls on Instagram
+How to set up parental controls on Instagram

 Given Instagram’s huge popularity – and the fact it’s free and easy to download for anyone over 13 – it’s important for all parents to understand how to keep your child safe from internet bullies while they’re using it.

-Setting up message privacy settings on Instagram
+How to set up message privacy settings on Instagram

 If you have messaged someone in the post on Instagram they can see when you are online and active in the app, or they can get an idea of when you were last active as they will see under your name in Direct Messages: “Active 15 minutes ago”.

 To turn this function off got to Settings > Activity status and turn off ‘Show activity status’ using the toggle.
 Job done.